lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 belonging to that category.
 Optionally, a list of probabilities can be provided containing a probability for each category, indicating the likeliness that the segment belongs to that category.

+To kickstart using Lightly with semantic segmentation predictions we created an example script that takes model predictions and converts them to the correct format :download:`semantic_segmentation_inference.py <code_examples/semantic_segmentation_inference.py>`

 Segmentations are defined with binary masks where each pixel is either set to 0 or 1 if it belongs to the background or the object, respectively.